What Does An Underwriter Do? Underwriting Through The Eyes Of An Underwriter

 Underwriting is the last process before the loan is approved.
 It’s also the most scrutinized part of the application.
 The underwriter will check to see if you meet all of the lender’s requirements for the loan.
 In general, your credit score and debt-to-income ratio matter most when it comes to getting approved for a mortgage.

-Specifically, if you have too much debt, are missing payments, or have poor credit, your mortgage application could be denied by an underwriter.
+Specifically, if you have too much debt, are missing payments, or have poor credit, an underwriter could deny your mortgage application.

 Why do lenders refuse loans?